 College Credit: This course is pre-approved for college credit (Belhaven ENG 201, 3 credits).
 Upon successful completion of this course, the student may apply for a college transcript from Belhaven University for this course.
 These transcripted credits may be transferred to other colleges.
 More information is here.

-Flexible Scheduling: This course may be taken with live class attendance reduced or waived (recording only) if the student has a time zone or schedule conflict.
-Select this option when you enroll or notify TPS for approval.
+Flexible Scheduling: This course may be taken with live class attendance reduced or waived if the student has a schedule or time zone conflict.
+Please review the Flexible Scheduling information for details.